Command

 Overview

-Command details
+Command Details

-."*" or a string representing the view definition name.
-If multiple, specify them by separating them with commas. - canExecFunc The name of the method that evaluates the valid condition of the command.
-2 If set at the same time as canExecWhen, this takes precedence.
-However, functions set only in .NET DLL-style extensions are evaluated.
-3 string representing method name -
+| canExecFunc | The name of the method that evaluates the command's validity condition.
+2 If set simultaneously with canExecWhen, this takes precedence.
+However, only functions set in .NET DLL extensions are evaluated.
+3 | String representing the method name | - |

 Command definition example